10 Coffee Fun Facts

 - Woman could get a divorce because of coffee

-Because of climate change and deforestation, the future of coffee is at risk.
+With this we conclude our collection of coffee fun facts or as some can view it - coffee facts and trivia.
+Starting from top five coffee producing countries to why was coffee banned in Italy, we hope that you have enjoyed our 10 facts about coffee.
+We can all agree that coffee history facts can be quite entertaining!
+Now, on a more serious note - because of climate change and deforestation, the future of coffee is at risk.
 It’s estimated that around 60% of coffee species could go extinct in the future.
-We should start to appreciate that cup even more, now that we know some of the history and make sure that we never take it for granted again!
+We should start to appreciate that cup of coffee even more, now that we know some of the history and make sure that we never take it for granted again!